London Stone: 20th and 21st centuries

 By the 1960s, archaeologists had noted that in its original location London Stone would have been aligned on the centre of a large Roman building, probably an administrative building, now known to have lain in the area of Cannon Street station.
 This has been tentatively identified as a praetorium, even the local "governor's palace".
-It has further been suggested – originally by the archaeologist Peter Marsden, who excavated there from 1961–1972 – that the stone may have formed part of its main entrance or gate.
+It has further been suggested – originally by the archaeologist Peter Marsden, who excavated there from 1961 to 1972 – that the stone may have formed part of its main entrance or gate.
 This "praetorium gate theory", while impossible to prove, is the prevailing one among modern experts.

 London Stone has been identified as a "mark-stone" on several ley lines passing through central London.
 It has also entered the psychogeographical writings of Iain Sinclair as an essential element in London's "sacred geometry".

 There are two recent additions to the mythology surrounding London Stone.
 The first claims that John Dee – astrologer, occultist and adviser to Queen Elizabeth I – "was fascinated by the supposed powers of the London Stone and lived close to it for a while" and may have chipped pieces off it for alchemical experiments; the second that a legend identifies it as the stone from which King Arthur pulled the sword to reveal that he was rightful king.
 Both these "legends" seem first to be recorded in 2002.
 The first may have been inspired by the fictionalised John Dee of Peter Ackroyd's 1993 novel The House of Doctor Dee (see In literature below).